Oaks & Jays at Hastings Natural History Reserve, Carmel Valley, California

 Mario Pesendorfer banding a western scrub-jay (Aphelocoma californica) at Hastings Reserve

 Hastings Natural History Reserve has been a hot spot of oak research for many decades.
 Following in the footsteps of Jim Griffin and John Davis, Walt Koenig has been collecting data on valley oaks (Quercus lobata), blue oaks (Q. douglasii), coast live oaks (Q. agrifolia), California black oaks (Q. kelloggi) and canyon live oaks (Q. chrysolepis) for 35 years.
-As his postdoc, I am now lucky to draw on this data set, and on Walt's experience, and try to answer questions about the proximate drivers of seed production and masting in oaks.
-In addition, we are collecting data on the behavior and competition among avian hoarders, such as western scrub-jays (Aphelocoma insularis) and acorn woodpeckers (Melanerpes formicivorus).
-In the spring months, I conduct flowering phenology surveys on valley oaks at Hastings Reserve, Jasper Ridge Biological Preserve in Woodside, and at Sedgwick Reserve in the Santa Ynez Valley.
+As his postdoc, I was lucky to draw on this data set, and on Walt's experience, and try to answer questions about the proximate drivers of seed production and masting in oaks.
+In addition, we collected data on the behavior and competition among avian hoarders, such as western scrub-jays (Aphelocoma insularis) and acorn woodpeckers (Melanerpes formicivorus).
+In the spring months, I conducted flowering phenology surveys on valley oaks at Hastings Reserve, Jasper Ridge Biological Preserve in Woodside, and at Sedgwick Reserve in the Santa Ynez Valley.